mrlegowatch/GarageStorageSwift/Documentation/WorkingWithObjectiveC.md

 It is not recommended that you start with Objective-C types in Garage Storage.
 If you are using Garage Storage primarily in Swift, and only require limited Objective-C compatibility with the data classes outside of how they are stored, you can skip this document.

 ### Objects requiring Objective-C compatibility
 Any Objective-C-compatible object that is involved in being parked in a Garage from Objective-C code must conform to `MappableObject`, instead of `Mappable` or `Codable`.
-The object class may be declared in Swift.
+The object class may be declared in either Objective-C or Swift (the examples in this document will use Swift).
 It must additionally subclass from `NSObject` and implement the property getter `@objc static var objectMapping: ObjectMapping { get }`.

 The `@objc` keyword plays a special role for the properties, in that Objective-C *Key-Value Coding* will be used to encode and decode them.